mriffler/UserManual/docs/source/TheMosaicHub.rst

 Registration
 ************
-For the registration process, guide your browser to: https://services.sentinel-hub.com/oauth/subscription After you have filled out the form (see :numref:`mosaicHubRegistration`), you will receive an e-mail to confirm your mail address.
+For the registration process, guide your browser to the `Subscription Page <https://services.sentinel-hub.com/oauth/subscription>`_.
+After you have filled out the form (see :numref:`mosaicHubRegistration`), you will receive an e-mail to confirm your mail address.
 Click on the verification button and you will receive the confirmation that your account has been created.